Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test4_clue_analysis(gemini).md

 ### Misinformed Clues: 3/5
 **Good - Meets requirements**

-The misinformed clues are somewhat effective.
-Clue 1 mentions New York and fashion, which could potentially mislead towards The Sopranos, but the connection is a bit tenuous.
-Clue 2 about zombies has no clear connection to the answer or other choices, so is not a good misinformer.
-The clues do create a bit of productive doubt by relating to themes that could be present in other shows.
+The clues are somewhat vague but could potentially apply to other shows.
+The first clue could relate to many shows with a New York setting and the second clue is generic enough to apply to zombie shows.

 ✅ Strengths:
 - Attempt to create ambiguity